patriksletmo/launcherclient/README.md

 If you are a Google employee and want this project removed, please contact me on my personal e-mail.

+# Limitations
+It is currently only possible to use this library if the app is installed as a system application or if the Google Search app has debugging set to true.
+Neither of these requirements can be full-filled without read/write access to `/system`.

+# Usage
+Please see the included example for example usage.
+You must install the example application as a system application by moving the built apk to `/system/app/`.

 # Decompiling
 I prefer decompiling Android applications using apktool (http://ibotpeaches.github.io/Apktool/).
 The program is really simple to use and enables the user to see the code represented as [smali](https://github.com/JesusFreke/smali).